 The Commission consists of nine attorneys and three non-attorneys appointed by the Court of Appeals for staggered three-year terms.
 Generally a member is eligible for reappointment immediately following the expiration of a full three-year term.
 Members of the Commission serve without compensation.
 The Chair and Vice-Chair of the Commission are designated by the Court.

 Subject to approval by the Court of Appeals, the Commission appoints an attorney to serve as Bar Counsel.
-For fiscal year 2018, Bar Counsel’s staff includes a Deputy Bar Counsel, two Senior Assistant Bar Counsel, six Assistant Bar Counsel, two staff attorneys, six investigators, two paralegals, an office manager, and six support staff.
+For fiscal year 2021, Bar Counsel’s staff includes two Deputy Bar Counsel, one Senior Assistant Bar Counsel, eight Assistant Bar Counsel, two staff attorneys, six investigators, a law clerk, an operations manager, and eight support staff.